Meeting of Code Administration Managers and Practitioners for 2024

 Opening remarks

-Prior to the opening of the meeting, Ms. Chika Hirata, Chairperson of the Pharmaceutical Manufacturers Association of Japan (PMAJ) Code Compliance Promotion Committee, gave a brief introduction of the surveillance program and its objectives, followed by the following remarks
+Prior to the opening of the meeting, Ms. Chika Hirata, Chairperson of the JPMA Code Compliance Committee, gave an introduction of the surveillance program and its objectives.

-The activities of our pharmaceutical companies to create an environment in which pharmaceuticals are used appropriately through the surveillance project system will indeed serve the public interest of all citizens and patients.
+The activities of pharmaceutical companies, through the surveillance project system, to create an environment in which pharmaceuticals are used appropriately, will truly contribute to the public interest of all citizens and patients.
 The proper management of this project will also enhance the trust in the system and in the various stakeholders, including the regulatory authorities, medical professionals, and pharmaceutical companies that participate in the system.

 However, the surveillance project is reported once a year.
 We should review whether we have an environment in which we can always communicate with medical professionals as well as within the company, whether we have an environment in which we can grasp pointed out cases through communication with medical professionals, whether we have a system in which employees can easily voice their opinions, and whether we have a system in place to respond to such cases.
 I hope that this seminar will be a good opportunity for you to check whether your company has a system in place to respond to these questions and to review whether it is functioning properly.
 Since today's meeting is a hybrid of on-site and web-based participation, I hope that participants will be able to build a network with colleagues who share the same objectives.

-Mr. Goh Matsumura, Chairperson of the Code Compliance Promotion Committee, explained four points, focusing on various notices and communications issued after April 2024.
+Mr. Goh Matsumura, Chairperson of the Code Compliance Committee, gave a presentation on four points, focusing on various notices and communications issued after April 2024.

 (1) "Request for prevention of misdelivery of information on in-house pharmaceutical products prior to approval